seancdavis/seancdavis-com/www/src/pages/guest-writing.md

 This site is all about helping developers build better websites through tips, tricks, tutorials, and more.
 You can become [an open-source contributor](/contributors/) by writing content for the site.

+{% callout type="note" %}

+If you're looking to add content to the site that promotes a product or brand, please begin by reading [the _sponsorship_ page](/sponsorship/).

+{% endcallout %}

 ## Level Up Your Skills by Teaching

 Writing _anywhere_ is great for these reasons: